Help Ukraine

 For an alternative to commercial fabric-softener sheets, soak a washcloth in a solution of fabric-softener liquid and water for a few minutes.
 Squeeze out excess liquid, then put the wash¬cloth in with the clothes being dried in the dryer.

-See also How to Clean Laminate Floor
+See also How Can I Clean The Bathroom?

 Flat Drying